The George Washington Bridge

-The George Washington Bridge is a suspension bridge over the Hudson River that connects part of New York City, New York, to Fort Lee, New Jersey.
-It is 4,750 feet (1584 meters) long and was designed by Othmar H. Ammann.
-The building began on October 21, 1927, and it was opened on October 25, 1931, at the cost of $59 million.
-A second level was added below the main level and opened to traffic on August 29, 1962.
-There are also walkways for pedestrians and bicyclists on the north and south sides of the bridge.
+The George Washington Bridge is a suspension bridge over the Hudson River connecting New York City to Fort Lee, New Jersey.
+It is 4,750 feet long, with a main span of 3,500 feet.
+The bridge was designed by Othmar H. Ammann and construction began in 1927, opening in 1931 at a cost of $59 million.
+A second level was added in 1962, and there are walkways for pedestrians and bicyclists on both sides.

 GWB Photography Information